ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

     If you are deploying a command line application, check that `app --version` returns the correct version.
-If you are deploying a web application, make sure that the version written in the footer or somewhere in the web page has the correct version.
+If you are deploying a web application, make sure that the version written in the footer or somewhere in the web page has the correct version by `curl`-ing.
     You get the gist.

 - Check deployment status